Programs and Safety Tips

 - Don’t wear headphones or talk on a cell phone while crossing.

 Cable locks offer no real protection.
-Secure your bicycle with U-shaped or other high-quality security locks.
+Secure your bicycle with a U-shaped lock.
 When choosing a location to secure your bicycle, ensure that it is well-lit and visible.
 For maximum security, secure your frame and wheels to an immovable object.
-Keep a record of your bicycle and serial number.
-Keep a photo of your bicycle with your records, too.
+Register your bike on Bike Index, a free nonprofit online bike registry.
 Contact MUPD at (414) 288-6800 for more tips and information about registering your bicycle with the university and city.